ashmaroli/jekyll-extract/README.md

                      * _layouts/post.html

 ```
-Now, two extract just a couple of the layouts from the list, run:
+Now, to extract just a couple of layouts from the list, run:

 ```sh
 $ bundle exec jekyll extract _layouts/default.html _layouts/page.html
 ```
-The above command will extract the two files to your site.
+The above command will extract these two files to your site's source directory.

 ## Contributing